Blair Witch: Blair Witch (2016)

 In 2009, Ed Sánchez and Daniel Myrick intended to produce a third Blair Witch film.
 The film was a sequel to the first film, would potentially contain the actors from the first film in some context, and would not reference any of the events from Book of Shadows.
 In 2011, Sánchez remarked that further development on a sequel depended on getting Lionsgate to approve the idea and for his and Myrick's schedule to match up.
 The film went into development hell.

 At the 2016 San Diego Comic-Con held in July, the film marketed with the faux-title The Woods, turned out to be the sequel Blair Witch.
 The film was released on September 16, 2016.

-Future

-Eduardo Sánchez, director of The Blair Witch Project, said about the Blair Witch franchise in 2009:
+Untitled Blair Witch film (2027)

-"Ideally, each Blair Witch film would be a completely different kind of movie.
+In August 2009, Eduardo Sánchez expressed interest in exploring different eras in future movies; stating: "Ideally, each Blair Witch film would be a completely different kind of movie.
 We've thought about doing a film that takes place in the late 1700s and looks like a [Stanley] Kubrick movie with gritty looking people and lighting".